sob-ANN/Projects/README.md

 - Learn about state estimation of a single-degree-of-freedom Structural Dynamical System using Kalman Filter and state-space formulation.

 ### [Probabilistic Kalman Filter](https://github.com/sob-ANN/Projects/blob/main/Bayesian/Probabilistic%20Kalman%20Filter.ipynb)

 - Discover the probabilistic form of Kalman Filter and its applications in simplifying complex integrations for non-Gaussian assumptions.

 ### [Kulback-Lieber Divergence for Approximating PDF](https://github.com/sob-ANN/Projects/blob/main/Bayesian/KL_divergence%20Tensorflow.ipynb)

 - Approximate a Probability Distribution Function by a surrogate by minimizing the KL-Divergence.

 ---

 ## Data Science Related

 Below you can find projects related to Data-Science - Exploratory Data Analysis, ML/DL Model Applications, Generative AI, Bayesian Statistics.
 Find more about the projects [here](https://github.com/sob-ANN/Projects/tree/main/Data%20Science%20Related)
 ### [Data-Driven Fantasy Premier League(FPL)](https://github.com/sob-ANN/Projects/blob/main/Data%20Science%20Related/EDA%20FPL.ipynb)

 In the world of Fantasy Premier League (FPL), where over 10 million football fans compete annually, data-driven decisions can make all the difference.
-In this project, I harnessed data from the FPL website using an API call to gain a competitive edge in team selection
+In this project, I harnessed data from the FPL website using an API call to gain a competitive edge in team selection.

 ### [Sentiment Analysis RNN, LSTM](https://github.com/sob-ANN/Projects/blob/main/Data%20Science%20Related/Sentiment_Analysis_RNN_LSTM.ipynb)

-Getting hands-on with NLP with Sentiment Analysis on IMDb Datset comparing RNN and LSTM results.
+Getting hands-on with NLP with Sentiment Analysis on IMDb Dataset comparing RNN and LSTM results.

 ### [Neural Network Tensorflow](https://github.com/sob-ANN/Projects/blob/main/Data%20Science%20Related/Neural%20Network%20Tensorflow.ipynb)

 Explore the fundamentals of Neural Networks with this basic implementation using TensorFlow.
 I applied this model to the MNIST dataset to understand the representations learned by hidden layers while mastering TensorFlow's API.

 ### [Variational Auto-Encoder](https://github.com/sob-ANN/Projects/blob/main/Data%20Science%20Related/Variational%20AutoEncoder%20Tensorflow.ipynb)

-- Generate new fashion MNIST Data using Variational Auto-Encoders based on minimization of the Evidence Lower BOund (ELBO).
+- Generate new fashion MNIST Data using Variational Auto-Encoders based on minimization of the Evidence Lower Bound (ELBO).

 ### [Support Vector Machine](https://github.com/sob-ANN/Projects/blob/main/Data%20Science%20Related/Support%20Vector%20Machine.ipynb)

 Dive into the world of classification with the Support Vector Machine (SVM) algorithm, implemented using the sklearn library.
-This project explores various kernel functions, with extensive hyperparameter tuning to achieve high accuracy
+This project explores various kernel functions, with extensive hyperparameter tuning to achieve high accuracy.

 ### [K-means Clustering](https://github.com/sob-ANN/Projects/blob/main/Data%20Science%20Related/K%20means%20Clustering.ipynb)

 Uncover patterns in data with the K-means Clustering algorithm.
 This unsupervised clustering model was applied to the MNIST dataset using sklearn.
 I experimented with different values of 'k' (number of clusters) to understand how it impacts prediction accuracy.

 ---

 ## Machine Learning From Scratch

-Here I try to uncover the Mathematical aspects of ML models which are generally hidden away behind different library API's.
+Here I try to uncover the Mathematical aspects of ML models which are generally hidden away behind different library APIs.
 I build ML models from scratch, based on their Mathematical formulations.
 Read more [here](https://github.com/sob-ANN/Projects/tree/main/Machine%20Learning%20From%20Scratch)

 ### [Non-Linear Regression](https://github.com/sob-ANN/Projects/blob/main/Machine%20Learning%20From%20Scratch/Non-Linear%20Regression.ipynb)